ForgeRock/sdk-sample-apps/android/java-authenticator/README.md

 - This Authenticator sample app supports registration of multiple accounts and multiple different authentication methods in each account, such as push notifications and one-time passwords.

+### Getting started

+To try out the ForgeRock Android SDK sample, perform these steps:

+- Clone this repo
+- Setup an Journey instance with OATH and/or Push nodes.
+- Open this Android project in Android Studio.
+- Add your google-services.json to the app folder.
+- On the Run menu, click Run 'app'.

 ## Requirements